KevinLatino/KevinLatino/README.md

  <div align="left">

 I'm a **Software Engineer**, **Open-Source Contributor**, and **Web3 Developer**.
-Here on GitHub, you'll find my personal projects alongside my contributions to open-source initiatives.
+Here on GitHub, you'll find my personal projects alongside my contributions to open-source software projects.
 I'm deeply passionate about continuous learning and always eager to embrace new challenges that drive my professional growth and technical expertise.

 </div>